facebookarchive/react-native-fbsdk/README.md

 Before you can run the project, follow the [Getting Started Guide](https://developers.facebook.com/docs/android/getting-started/) for Facebook Android SDK to set up a Facebook app.
 You can skip the build.gradle changes since that's taken care of by the rnpm link step above, but **make sure** you follow the rest of the steps such as updating `strings.xml` and `AndroidManifest.xml`.

-#### 3.2 iOS project
+#### 3.2 iOS

-The react-native-fbsdk has been linked by rnpm, the next step will be downloading and linking the native Facebook SDK for iOS.
+The `react-native-fbsdk` has been linked by `react-native link`.
+The next step will be downloading and linking the native Facebook SDK for iOS.

 Make sure you have the latest [Xcode](https://developer.apple.com/xcode/) installed.
 Open the .xcodeproj in Xcode found in the `ios` subfolder from your project's root directory.
 Now, follow ***all the steps except the pod install (Step 2)*** in the [Getting Started Guide](https://developers.facebook.com/docs/ios/getting-started/) for Facebook SDK for iOS.
 Along with `FBSDKCoreKit.framework`, don't forget to import `FBSDKShareKit.framework` and `FBSDKLoginKit.framework` into your Xcode project.

-**If you're using react native's RCTLinkingManager**
+**If you're using React Native's RCTLinkingManager**

 The `AppDelegate.m` file can only have one method for `openUrl`.
 If you're also using `RCTLinkingManager` to handle deep links, you should handle both results in your `openUrl` method.